zma-c-137/VarGFaceNet/README.md

 ## Citation

-If you find InsightFace useful in your research, please consider to cite the following related papers:
+If you find VarGFaceNet useful in your research, please consider to cite the following related papers:

 ```
 ???